MicrosoftDocs/VBA-Docs/api/Access.Line.md

 ## Remarks

-You can use the **BorderWidth** property to change the line width.
-You can use the **BorderColor** property to change the color of the border or make it transparent.
+Use the **BorderWidth** property to change the line width.
+Use the **BorderColor** property to change the color of the border or make it transparent.
 You can change the line style (dots, dashes, and so on) of the border by using the **BorderStyle** property.

 ## Methods